 Populus species.
-Many species of poplar are fast growing and make good pioneers, though most members of the genus will not thrive in very windy sites and all of them are quite aggressively rooting and so do not help to feed the soil or other plants growing in it.
+Many species of Poplar are fast growing and make good pioneers, though most members of the genus will not thrive in very windy sites and all of them are quite aggressively rooting and so do not help to feed the soil or other plants growing in it.
 They are also rather large trees and many of the species will sucker freely, so they are not suitable for smaller gardens.
-You need to be careful when planting poplars near buildings, especially in clay soils, because their root systems can dry the soil and cause subsidence.
+You need to be careful when planting Poplars near buildings, especially in clay soils, because their root systems can dry the soil and cause subsidence.
 Poplars usually require a rich soil if they are to thrive and will not do well in drier conditions.
-Those species we recommend include:-
+Recommended species include:

 P. tremula.
-The aspen is a native species which will grow in poorer soils than most poplars and is also quite wind tolerant.
+The Aspen is a British native species which will grow in poorer soils than most Poplars and is also quite wind tolerant.
 It will do very well in cold wet soils and, if you get the sub-species P. tremula davidiana it will also succeed in very alkaline conditions.
 It does sucker freely, however, and so can become a bit of a nuisance.

-Whilst I would not normally recommend this species if you are trying to create an edible woodland garden, it can be very useful when establishing a native woodland.
-The dense growth and prickly stems will protect the trees from the predations of deer and rabbits and, eventually, the maturing trees of the woodland will cast lots of shade on the blackberries which, together with root competition, will greatly reduce the vigour of the blackberries and even eliminate them in places.
+You would not normally introduce this species if you are trying to create an edible woodland garden, but it can be very useful when establishing a native woodland.
+The dense growth and prickly stems will protect the trees from the predations of deer and rabbits and, eventually, the maturing trees of the woodland will cast lots of shade on the blackberries that, together with root competition, will greatly reduce the vigour of the blackberries, and even eliminate them in places.

 Most people know that blackberry fruits are edible, amongst the plants other uses you can eat the young shoots in spring and can also make quite a nice tea from the dried leaves.
 A fibre obtained from the stems has been used to make twine.

-All the willows mentioned here have similar uses - that is their stems are very pliable and can be used for making baskets etc. Also, the inner bark contains substances from which the pain-killer aspirin is made.
-Instead of buying in this drug, you can simply make a tea of the bark - but check with a good herbal book, or a herbalist, before doing this to ensure you get the dosage right.
+All the willows mentioned here have similar uses -that is their stems are very pliable and can be used for making baskets etc. Also, the inner bark contains substances from which the painkiller aspirin is made.
+As an alternative to bought aspirin, you can simply make a tea of the bark - but check with a good herbal book, or an herbalist, before doing this to ensure you get the dosage right.

 One of the main advantages of using the willows is their cheapness.
-They are very easy to propagate by cuttings - you simply stick a bit of stem in the soil and it will root and grow away like no-ones business.
+They are very easy to propagate by cuttings - you simply stick a bit of stem in the soil and it will root and grow away.
 Thus you only need to buy a few plants and then take cuttings every winter in order to increase your stock.
-The species we would most recommend include:-
+The recommended species include: